UmamiAppearance/MutarJS/README.md

 In reality _TypedArrays_ are not mutable in terms of growing and shrinking.
 To emulate mutability a new array with the desired properties is created.
 This comes to a price of course.
 Every time the array length "changes", a new TypedArray is allocated in memory.
 Keep that in mind when using it, if this is critical to you.

-### Endianness
+#### Endianness
 **Mutar** objects are designed to be aware of endianness.
 If not specified the the endianness of the system is used, which is most likely little endian.
 Despite this fact, sometimes data (e.g. network related) differ in its endianness.
 It is possible to store them in a **Mutar** object and interact with it but keep the given byte order.
+(Values which are added or got are converted to the according endianness).

 ## Toolkit
 If you want to work with an existing TypedArray, you can use **Mutar** to analyse and modify it.
 Let's for example take a Uint32Array for the integer **400**.